Jan Muršak: Return to Europe

-Mursak then played for Frolunda HC in the SHL and scored a brace on his first team game debut against HV71 on January 11, 2018.
-Mursak currently plays for SC Bern in the NL.
+Mursak then played for Frolunda HC in the SHL in the 2017-18 season, and scored a brace on his first team game debut against HV71 on January 11, 2018.
+Mursak then played for SC Bern in the NL, but after two seasons with Bern, including a league championship season in 2018-19, he returned to Frölunda.

+After three season in Sweden, Mursak moved to Klagenfurt Athletic Sports Club or EC KAC in the ICE Hockey League for the 2023-24 season, and currently plays there.

 International play

 Muršak was chosen to compete on the Slovenia national junior team in the 2008 World Junior Ice Hockey Championships (Division I) in Latvia, where he scored one goal and two assists and was named the best forward of the tournament.
 He made his debut for the Slovenian senior team at the 2010 Division I Championships, held in the Slovenian capital, Ljubljana.
 In 2014, Muršak represented Slovenia at their first appearance at the Olympics.
 Muršak also represented Slovenia at the 2018 Winter Olympics in Pyeonchang, most notably coming on as a substitute in the last minutes of the game against USA, and scoring two late goals to win them the game.